artax-malx/oba/README.md

 OBA
 ====

-Order Book Analysis (OBA), a simple tool aggregate raw order book updates and use the output for research and model fitting.
+Order Book Analysis (OBA), a simple tool to aggregate raw order book updates and use the output for research and model fitting.

 Note that all code has to be run from the root directory